yanghengtang/tp/docs/DeveloperGuide.md

     1. Prerequisites: There exist no patient with NRIC `T1258979J` in the database.

     2. Test case (Valid parameters): `add_p n\Bunny Cai Hong ic\T1258979J p\83425673`<br>
-       Expected: Patient successfully added into.
+       Expected: Patient successfully added into patient list.
 Details of the added patient shown in the status message.
-The list of patient now consist of the added patient.
+The list of patients now consists of the added patient.

     3. Test case (Missing parameter): `add_p n\Bunny Cai Hong ic\T1258979J`, `add_p ic\T1258979J p\83425673`, `add_p n\Bunny Cai Hong p\83425673` or any command with missing parameters<br>
        Expected: No patient is added.
 Error details shown in the status message.